 Could a diffuser be an easy low impact way to actually make a major impact when it comes to your […]

 Later in history, Queen Victoria made lavender fashionable during her reign, with vendors throughout England selling it on the street.
 Fresh lavender was cut and dried, used to wash walls and furniture, and even used to repel insects.3 A Victorian-era suburb of London called Mitchell became a hub for lavender sale and production at this time, and lavender products produced in Mitchell became famous around the world.

 It is lavender’s underlying chemistry that allows for the diversity in its uses.
 A range of biochemicals, terpenes, and acetates account for the healing properties of lavender.
-Though dozens of compounds make up lavender essential oil, the most important ones include:
+Though dozens of compounds make up this essential oil, the most important ones include: